 The National Soils Advocate also undertook a global advocacy function by:

 - advocating for soil health on a global level, to help address global challenges, including food security and climate change

 - raising awareness of Australia's experience in addressing soil challenges

 - promoting Australia's expertise and capabilities in soil science and research and in land, water and soil management.

-On 18 July 2019 the Prime Minister, the Honourable Scott Morrison, reappointed General Jeffery to the position of National Soils Advocate, noting that the role is intended to be permanent.
+On 18 July 2019 the Prime Minister, the Honourable Scott Morrison, reappointed General Jeffery to the position of National Soils Advocate.

 On 28 August 2020, Prime Minister the Honourable Scott Morrison appointed the Honourable Penelope Wensley AC as Australia's second National Soils Advocate.

 Former Governor of Queensland and distinguished Australian diplomat, Ms Wensley, has a long-held interest and substantial experience in natural resource management, environmental and sustainable development matters, and in Australia's response to national and global challenges in these areas.

 Ms Wensley has held many leadership roles, nationally and internationally.
 In addition to her knowledge of the environment and environmental policy, she brought to the position of National Soils Advocate, substantial expertise in public policy and strategy development and implementation; communication and negotiation; and community and stakeholder engagement.

 As Advocate, Ms Wensley worked to promote excellence in science, and emphasised the importance of scientific research and evidence based knowledge as a basis for good public policy.
 Patron of Soil Science Australia since 2011, as Advocate she maintained this role and also became patron of the Cooperative Research Centre for High Performance Soils and the Australian Organics Recycling Association.